RiantsoaRAKOTOVAO/Python/readme.md

             ![image](https://github.com/user-attachments/assets/8d85f0f6-bc0a-431c-a8f2-f934b36a2faf)
             To see the configuration of the 3 commmands

+      4- Configuration Git with SSH

-      4- Create a project
+      5- Create a project
-      5-
+      6-